GULibrarySandbox/data-vis-basics/content/5-voyant.md

 -----

-## Voyant in practice- Articles citing Voyant Tools
+## Voyant in practice - Articles citing Voyant Tools

 To see how reserachers are using Voyant in their studies take a look at the following articles: